 - Consider your baby’s anatomy – Before buying any vegetables and fruits consider if your baby has a digestive system that can handle it.
 Children who are below 4-months-old cannot process root vegetables due to the nitrates within them, while children above a year require certain minerals and vitamins to help their development.
 Before buying, ensure their nutritional requirements are known.

 Nitrates are chemicals found in the soil, water and certain foods like spinach, beets, and carrots.
 These food items must not be given to babies under the age of three months.
-However, since it is not recommended that babies be given any solid foods until they are 4 to 6 months of age, there is no need to worry about nitrates.
+However, since it is not recommended that babies be given any solid foods (babies can be exclusively breastfed till six months only, post which some basic foods in mashed form can be added) until they are four to six months of age, there is no need to worry about nitrates.
 Once they are old enough to eat solid foods, the digestive system is developed enough to handle the nitrates present in the nutrient packed food.

 Making a transition into homemade baby food can be hard without the proper knowledge of how to prepare baby food.
 Here are ten tips to help you prepare and cook baby food.

 Steaming baby food is a great way to get rid of bad bacteria, keep most of the nutrients and keep the natural flavour of the fruits and vegetables intact.
 Be cautious about overcooking the food by steaming it though as it can become very unpleasant to consume.

 If you need moisture while pureeing the baby food try using the same cooking water used for steaming.
 Water infuses with the nutrients of vegetables and fruits while steaming, and using this water to balance the puree can help enrich the food even more.